Risvy/Easy-Way-to-Upload-Folders-in-github-using-VS-Code/README.md

 7. Done

 ## Troubleshoot
-Restarting VS Code can be helpful.
+If syncing takes too mmuch time, Restarting VS Code can be helpful.